Holiday Shipping Update

 Your first line of defense is the Fuel Water Separator.
 But how do you know when it’s full, clogged, or failing?

-At Megawatts Parts, with our global experience serving clients from our factories in Saudi Arabia to our distribution centers in China and Russia, we have seen countless engines destroyed simply because a $30 filter was ignored.
+At Megawatts Parts, with our global experience serving clients from our factories in Saudi Arabia to our distribution centers in China, we have seen countless engines destroyed simply because a $30 filter was ignored.
 In this guide, we break down the critical signs of saturation and the manufacturer-recommended replacement intervals to keep your equipment running at peak performance.

 The Short Answer